About the Hills and Fleurieu region

 The Hills and Fleurieu

-The region’s primary industries contribute more than $400 million in value to the South Australian economy each year, with other industries including tourism and retail.
+The region supports diverse primary production, including producing world-class food, wine and fibre.
+Our primary industries contribute more than $400 million in value to the South Australian economy each year, with other industries including tourism and retail.
 Grazing accounts for more than 45 per cent of land use.
-Apple, pear and cherry production, together with viticulture, wine making and seafood production, are also significant rural industries.
+Apple, pear and cherry production, together with viticulture, wine making and seafood production, are also significant industries.